miripiruni/frontdesk/README.md

 - [Spine](http://spinejs.com) — lightweight MVC library for building JavaScript applications.
 - [Batman.js](http://batmanjs.org) — is a framework for building rich single-page browser applications with CoffeeScript or JavaScript.
 - [Dojo](http://dojotoolkit.org)
 - [Agility.js](http://agilityjs.com) — is an MVC library for client-side Javascript that lets you write maintainable code without compromising on development speed.
-It's write less, do more with maintainability.
+It’s write less, do more with maintainability.
 - [Closure Library](http://code.google.com/p/closure-library) is a broad, well-tested, modular, and cross-browser JavaScript library.
 - [Metro JS](http://www.drewgreenwell.com/projects/metrojs) - plugin for jQuery which enables the Modern UI interface on the web.
 - [toastr](https://github.com/CodeSeven/toastr) - simple JavaScript toast notifications.